 Approximately 90% of all genital warts are caused by HPV Types 6 and 11.
 Approximately 3 out of 4 people will get them after having any kind of genital contact with someone infected.

-Treatment of genital warts can be painful (for example, it may involve cutting or freezing the warts), and even after treatment, genital warts can come back.
+Treatment of genital warts can be painful (for example, it may involve cutting, freezing, or applying medicine to the warts), and even after treatment, genital warts can come back.
 Approximately 25% of cases return within 3 months.

 Your child’s doctor or health care professional is a good source of